JR Tōzai Line: Operation

-All trains are local services and stop at every station on the line.
-Some trains terminate at Amagasaki, but most westbound trains continue on the Kobe Line to Nishi-Akashi and on the Takarazuka Line to Tsukaguchi and Takarazuka.
+Many trains are local services and stop at every station on the line, but rapid (快速) and regional rapid (区間快速) services that skip some stations are also operated.
+Some trains terminate at Amagasaki, but most westbound trains continue on the Kobe Line to Nishi-Akashi or on the Takarazuka Line to Tsukaguchi and Takarazuka.
 All eastbound trains continue past Kyobashi on the Gakkentoshi Line.

 History

 The line was initially proposed in 1971 by Japanese National Railways (JNR) as a link between the Katamachi Line, which connected Osaka to its eastern suburbs, and Fukuchiyama Line, which connected the city to its northwestern suburbs.
 Osaka's municipal government had maintained tight controls over transportation within the city, and most intercity lines terminated outside the city center.
-The line, provisionally known as Katafuku Line (片福線), and would give commuters a single-seat ride from the suburbs and an east-west connection through central Osaka.
+The line, provisionally known as Katafuku Line (片福線), would give commuters a single-seat ride from the suburbs and an east-west connection through central Osaka.

 A permit to lay the track was given 10 years later, but the project stopped because of JNR's financial problems.

 In 1988, after JNR privatized and split into Japan Railway companies, West Japan Railway Company formed a private-public entity called Kansai Rapid Railway Co., Ltd. (関西高速鉄道株式会社, Kansai kōsoku tetsudō kabushiki gaisha) with the prefectural governments of Osaka and Hyōgo, and the cities of Osaka and Amagasaki.

 The line was completed and opened as JR Tozai Line in 1997.